Maximizing the Effectiveness of Quality Assurance Scorecards

 Given the importance of scorecards, their creation and amendments should be considered and involve front line team members, managers, stakeholders, customers and, if possible, industry experts.

-Scorecards should have measures that are aligned with your company view on how it should be delivering customer experience.
+Call center monitoring forms should have measures that are aligned with your company’s view on how it should be delivering customer experience.
 It should also consider KPIs, external benchmarking and also customer expectations.

 Once you understand the measures and are confident they reflect your version of a quality interaction, you then need to give serious thought on how these interactions are then measured.